catalinac3/Tic-tac-toe/README.md

 - In the interface the player can play against the computer or another player in the same computer.

-he interface looks like this:
+The interface looks like this:

 ![tic_tac_toe tkinter interface](https://github.com/catalinac3/Projects-in-python/blob/master/images/gui-tic-tac-toe.JPG?raw=true)